 Dave resides in Los Angeles, CA and also spends a good amount of time in Boston, MA.
-He is married to his beautiful wife, Gregoria, who is an Ultrarunner, fitness enthusiast, and killer Mexican cook!
+He is married to his beautiful wife Gregoria, who is an Ultra Runner, kickboxing instructor and righteous Mexican cook!

 Based on training principles of the great Arthur Lydiard, I take time with my athletes.
 Good marathons, or goal races of any distance are not run on 8 weeks of training.
 It's about building a foundation, developing that foundation, sharpening that foundation, and finally....letting it roar!